-The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "Scandium International", "SCY", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2021 and March 31, 2022 and a comparison of the material changes in our results of operations and financial condition between the three-month period ended March 31, 2021 and the three-month period ended March 31, 2022.
+The following discussion of the operating results, corporate activities and financial condition of Scandium International Mining Corp. (hereinafter referred to as "we", "us", "Scandium International", "SCY", or the "Company") and its subsidiaries provides an analysis of the operating and financial results between December 31, 2021, and June 30, 2022, and a comparison of the material changes in our results of operations and financial condition between the six and three-month periods ended June 30, 2021, and the six and three-month periods ended June 30, 2022.
 This discussion should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the year ended December 31, 2021.